 I’ll be honest, my original plan for my weekend in Bruges was to photograph the heck out of the city and eat all the waffles, chocolate, and frites (french fries) I can handle.
 But it turns out that Bruges has so much more to offer than just architecture and food.

-In this charming Belgian city, you have an array of cool tours available, famous landmarks, windmills, a lake of love, and hundreds if not thousands (I’m not sure the exact number) of beers to choose from.
+In this charming Belgian city, you have an array of excellent tours available, famous landmarks, windmills, a lake of love, and hundreds if not thousands (I’m not sure the exact number) of beers selections.

 If you have limited time and can only do a day trip from Brussels to Bruges, check out these high-rated tours below: